DerpySlurrpe/FridayFunkinOSU/README.md

+i am trying to add new feature to some of these scripts since funkin got a new update it also changed the json files variales and outdated the script the converter is being work on for now but still works!

+barley working on depending on how this goes

 This tool can used to map FNF songs easier in osu or can be used to just import a song from osu.<br/>
 Mapping a song in osu:
 1. Open the song and setup in 8K